Introduction to JavaScript Async/Await

 1. Asynchronous JavaScript

-Asynchronous JavaScript allows multiple tasks to be executed at once, improving code performance and user experience.
+Asynchronous JavaScript allows multiple tasks to be executed at the same time, improving code performance and user experience.
 Traditional synchronous JavaScript code waits for each task to complete before moving on to the next, resulting in potential delays and unresponsive interfaces.
 With asynchronous code, multiple tasks can be initiated simultaneously, and when a task finishes, it triggers a callback function or a promise to handle the result, allowing other tasks to continue execution.

 2. Promises